icgretethe/AwarenessApp/README.md

+#Suicide Prevention Squad
-#This is the Senior Project code for a suicide awareness web application.
+This is the Senior Project code for a suicide awareness web application.

 #Things to do
 - Create the basic html for the application